magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 	|          2 | test1 | Test Website |          0 |                3 |          0 |
 	+------------+-------+--------------+------------+------------------+------------+

-Use the value from the `code` column as the scope name.
+Use the value from the `code` column as the scope name, not the `name` value.

 For example, to set a configuration variable for Test Website, use the following format: